Saichandu51/LanguageTranslatorChatbot/README.md

 4. **Connect Frontend to API**

-In your script.js, replace the API URL placeholder with your deployed API Gateway invoke URL: const API_URL = ''; #Replace with your API URL
+- In your script.js, replace the API URL placeholder with your deployed API Gateway invoke URL:
+- const API_URL = '**API URL**';   **Replace with your API URL**

 ## 💬 Example Usage
-Input: Hello, how are you?
+- Input: Hello, how are you?

-Select Language: French
+- Select Language: French

-Click Translate
+- Click Translate

-Output: Bonjour, comment ça va ? or Bonjour, comment allez-vous ?
+- Output: Bonjour, comment ça va ? or Bonjour, comment allez-vous ?

 ## 🔒 Security Notes
 - Ensure no secret keys are exposed in frontend code.